websauna/websauna/docs/source/reference/glossary.rst

     IPython Notebook
         A powerful browser based shell for a Python.
 Popular in scientific community and data analysis.
 See `IPython Notebook site <http://ipython.org/notebook.html>`__ for more information.

+    HTML
+        HyperText Markup Language, commonly referred to as HTML, is the standard markup language used to create web pages.
+Along with :term:`CSS`, and :term:`JavaScript`, HTML is a cornerstone technology, used by most websites to create visually engaging webpages, user interfaces for web applications, and user interfaces for many mobile applications. `More information <https://en.wikipedia.org/wiki/HTML>`__.

     isolation level
         How database handles transactions where there is a :term:`race condition`.
 See also :term:`ACID`.

+    JavaScript
+        JavaScript is a high-level, dynamic, untyped, and interpreted programming language.
+It has been standardized in the ECMAScript language specification.
+Alongside :term:`HTML` and :term:`CSS`, it is one of the three essential technologies of World Wide Web content production; the majority of websites employ it and it is supported by all modern web browsers without plug-ins. `More information <https://en.wikipedia.org/wiki/JavaScript>`__.

     Jinja
         Jinja2 is a modern and designer-friendly templating language for Python, modelled after Django’s templates.
 It is fast, widely used and secure with the optional sandboxed template execution environment. `Read more <http://jinja.pocoo.org/docs/dev//>`__.